iter-tools/iter-tools/CONTRIBUTING.md

 Ask in the PR if you need any help.

 ## New features
-New features can be proposed but take into consideration that can be discussed for a while or rejected.
+New features can be proposed but take into consideration that any addition needs to be discussed and can be rejected.
 Unuseful features are an unneccessary maintenance burder and removing them requires going through a deprecation process.
 Better safe than sorry!
 Here's a simple criteria to tell if an addition is worth it:
 ```
 Whenever we make a new name for something, it has to be worth it for most people to learn the name instead of just using (more or less) the implementation inline.
 To meet that criteria one of the following must be the case: